 Other hormonal considerations

-Several other hormones interact with the endocrine system and play important roles in exercise adaptations:
+Several other hormones interact with the endocrine system and contribute to exercise adaptations:

-Insulin: Facilitates glucose uptake and glycogen storage post-exercise, promoting recovery and muscle growth.
+Insulin: Facilitates glucose uptake and glycogen storage post-exercise, supporting recovery and muscle growth.

 Thyroid hormones (T3, T4): Regulate metabolic rate and energy expenditure.